kanhua/udacity-dand-data-vis/README.md

 #### V3 (the current version)
 Major changes of this version:
-- The background information and explanation are enhanced.
+- The background information and explanations are enhanced.
 - A tooltip is added to the y-axis so that readers can quickly check the definition of each statistics.
 - A new button is placed to let the reader show the "League Average".
 - Minor revisions of the layout and texts.